Management Response

 Responsible Deadline Status Comments

 Make sure to include people with disabilities in future programming, including baselines.
 The phase II approach to unpaid care aligns with the forthcoming UN system wide approach on the care economy and the UN Women Gender Equality accelerator on transforming care.
 As this entails looking at care throughout the lifecycle of a person and through the intersectional spectrum, women with disabilities will be included in the 3R phase II work.
-HQ: Brunella Canu, Programme Analyst ESARO: Mehjabeen Alarakia, WEE Advisor WCARO: Elena Ruiz Abril, WEE Policy Advisor 2026/04 Ongoing
+HQ: Brunella Canu, Programme Analyst ESARO: Mehjabeen Alarakia, WEE Advisor WCARO: Elena Ruiz Abril, WEE Policy Advisor 2026/04 Initiated

 Recommendation: The 3R programme should continue current efforts to operationalize its Communication, Knowledge Management & Advocacy Strategy in the following areas in all the operational countries: ?
 Advocate for the institutionalization of recognition, reduction, and redistribution of unpaid care work to advance gender equality and women’s economic empowerment. ?
 Increase the attention paid by participating governments, community leaders, Civil Society Organisations (CSOs), private sector, and international and regional partners to the care economy and unpaid care work interventions; and ?
 Ensure more effective consistency in messaging, knowledge management and policy advocacy, and strengthen outreach in communicating the 3R Programme results both internally and externally.
 These should be done through: Policy dialogues at national level; Policy dialogues at local level; and Production of articles and successful stories.